jashburn8020/notes/_posts/2024-08-20-diversity-equity-inclusion.md

         * Diverse decision-making groups are slower to reach consensus than homogeneous groups.
   * Notes:
     * Given the use of a single industry (financial sector, U.S. banks), caution should be used in generalising beyond the sector.
+* Risberg and Corvellec (2022) proposed a different approach to understand the varying outcomes of managing diversity.
+  * Understanding diversity management in terms of success and failure is insufficient.
+    * Reduces diversity management to a dichotomy of achieving or not achieving goals.
+  * Failure in implementing organisational change is not an end state or something that must be corrected, resolved, or avoided at all costs.
+    * It is part of a process of adaptation that regenerates change.
+  *

 * High diversity reduces agreement seeking, social cohesion, and decision speed (Ferrier, 2001)
 * Diverse decision-making groups are slower to reach consensus than homogeneous groups (Watson et al., 1993)
+* Ferdman, B. M. (2017).
+Paradoxes of Inclusion: Understanding and Managing the Tensions of Diversity and Multiculturalism.
+The Journal of Applied Behavioral Science, 53(2), 235-263. https://doi.org/10.1177/0021886317702608
+* Dobbin et al. (2015) demonstrate that certain types of diversity programs increase the number of minority groups in the organization, while others decrease them.
+  * Dobbin, F., Schrage, D., & Kalev, A. (2015).
+Rage against the Iron Cage: The Varied Effects of Bureaucratic Personnel Reforms on Diversity.
+American Sociological Review, 80(5), 1014-1044. https://doi.org/10.1177/0003122415596416
+* Dobbin and Kalev (2016) point out that litigation avoidance tools, such as training, employment testing, and grievance systems, reinforce bias and inequality.
+  * They claim that to achieve effective diversity management, organizations need to build structures where managers are made responsible and accountable.
+  * Dobbin, F., & Kalev, A. (2016).
+Why diversity programs fail and what works better.
+Harvard Business Review, 94(7-8), 52-60.
+*

 ## References